 I pulled back every wanting to lash out and with restrained staccato words I said, “I can’t believe you have spent a full year with my daughter and you cannot see one redeeming quality in her.
 I will get you a list this afternoon.”

-All the wonderful things I loved about my girl flowed like water over silken paper, but so too did the awareness that I had judged my daughter when the school number flashed over the phone.
+As I made the list, all the wonderful things I loved about my girl flowed like water over silken paper, but so too did the awareness that I had judged my daughter when the school number flashed over the phone.
 I wanted to protect my child from this woman who could not find one nice thing to say about her, but my first response was not redeeming either.
 I realized my daughter would forever be judged by a jury of people who kept lists of her past behavior; people who would expect the worse, even when she made efforts to change.

 I needed to be different.

-We met with the principle and Mrs. Frolich after school and expressed our disappointment in Mrs. Frolich’s ability to see a singular positive thing in our child.
+We met with the principal and Mrs. Frolich after school and expressed our disappointment in Mrs. Frolich’s ability to see a singular positive thing in our child.
 Without accusation we raised the question of what Nicole must have felt the entire year knowing her teacher saw her as so unworthy.
 Choosing grace, we came only with a desire to bring awareness and no expectation of a response.
 It was a good thing, as we were not disappointed when there were no apologies or responses.

 Together taking turns, out loud, we read 32 attributes we saw in Nicole, all worthy of celebration.